danielkimcs/lc-repeat/README.md

-# lc-repeat
+# LeetCode Repeat

-A Chrome extension that reminds you to revisit LeetCode problems for spaced repetition learning
+A Chrome extension that reminds you to revisit LeetCode problems for spaced repetition learning.